omarreis/GBE3D/demos/SailboatDemo/README.md

 * Main and jib sails with camber and quadratic leech.
 Configurable and dynamic sail mesh.
 * Ocean surface w/ waves.
 * Boat stays in the center at 0,0 while the sea surface and land are moved (boatcentric universe)
-* Boat floats on sea waves and pitches to match sea surface directional derivative ( in Cap direction )
+* Boat floats on waves and pitches to match wave inclination in Course direction.
 * Objects parented to the OceanSurface float on it (like the boat wake bubbles).
-* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks by manipulating RotationAngles.
+* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks by manipulating RotationAngles (Euler angles).
 * A rock with a lighthouse (but no collision detection yet).
 A few floating objects.
 * As the boat moves, it leaves a wake of floating bubbles.
 Bubbles are recycled over time.
 * One rectangle of sea surface (30x30).
 Boat automaticaly makes U turn when leaves the sandbox.
 Todo: a system of tiles.